rolypolytoy/S1/README.md

 ## Checklist of What Remains
 Here's what I still need to implement:

-- Complete misc details
-- Activate
+- Machine it and get it functioning